Karthikkannan-AI/AI-Powered-Package-Theft-Identification-Jetson-Platform/README.md

 <img src="https://github.com/Karthikkannan-AI/Package-AI/blob/main/resources/p3.jpg" width="100%">

-To arrive at the Solution, we have to go through 5 Major Steps
+To arrive at the solution, we have to go through 5 major Steps

 | Step Numbers | Procedures | Definitions |